 A) Treatment

-Commercially manufactured Tamiflu for Oral Suspension should be used if available; if not, refer to the instructions found in “Emergency Compounding of an oral suspension from Tamiflu® capsules” on page 16 of the Tamiflu® This link will take you to another Web site (external site)product monograph8 .
+Commercially manufactured Tamiflu for Oral Suspension should be used if available; if not, refer to the instructions found in “Emergency Compounding of an oral suspension from Tamiflu® capsules” on page 16 of the Tamiflu® product monograph8 .

 Children under 1 year of age with influenza should be treated in hospital.
 If during the H1N1 pandemic demands on hospital resources become too great, hospitalization is still indicated in children less than 3 months, due to their increased risk of progressing rapidly to severe disease.
 Treatment should be started as soon as possible as the benefit wanes if treatment is initiated after 48 hours of the onset of symptoms.